-MTL 15/20
+DRAFT CL

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 2803

 MEDICAID SERVICES MANUAL Subject: POLICY

-3. DME, ACDs, audiology supplies, equipment, and medical supplies are for the exclusive use of the student that can be used at school, at home and is the property of the student.
+- 2. DME is considered items such as ACDs (e.g. Speech Generating Devices), wheelchairs, canes, standers, walkers, etc. Medicaid DME Providers are qualified to dispense and receive reimbursement for medically necessary DME, prosthetic, orthotics, and supplies.
+Some services may require prior authorization. - 3.
+DME, ACDs, audiology supplies, equipment, and medical supplies are for the exclusive use of the student that can be used at school, at home and is the property of the student.

-Refer to MSM Chapter 1300 - DME, Disposable Supplies and Supplements for coverage and limitations on DME, prostheses, and disposable medical supplies.
+Refer to MSM, Chapter 1300, DME, Prostheses and Disposable Supplies for coverage and limitations on DME, prostheses, and disposable medical supplies.

-Refer to MSM Chapter 2000 - Audiology Services for coverage and limitations on audiological supplies and equipment.
+Refer to MSM, Chapter 2000, Audiological Services for coverage and limitations on audiological supplies and equipment.

-Refer to MSM Chapter 1300 - DME, Disposable Supplies and Supplements; and MSM Chapter 2000 - Audiology Services for limitations.
+Refer to MSM, Chapter 1300, DME, Prostheses and Disposable Supplies and MSM, Chapter 2000, Audiological Services for limitations.